Click to enlarge image

 In the Outer House, a judge sits alone, but occasionally there may be a civil jury made up of 12 people.
 The Inner House cases are heard by three judges, although five or more judges may hear more complex and significant cases.

 The High Court of Justiciary is Scotland's supreme criminal court.
 When sitting at first instance as a trial court, it hears the most serious criminal cases, such as murder and rape.
 A single judge hears cases with a jury of 15 people.
-At first instance, it sits in cities and larger towns around Scotland, but as an appeal court, it sits only in Edinburgh.
+At first instance, it sits in cities and larger towns around Scotland, but as an appeal court, it sits mostly in Edinburgh.
 The High Court hears criminal appeals from first instance cases from the High Court itself, Sheriff Courts and Justice of the Peace Courts.

 The majority of cases are dealt with in the country’s Sheriff Courts unless they are of sufficient seriousness to go to the Supreme Courts at first instance.
 Criminal cases are heard by a sheriff and a jury (solemn procedure), but can be heard by a sheriff alone (summary procedure).
 Civil matters are also heard by a sheriff sitting alone.